sopra-fs22-group-36/screw-your-neighbor-server/doc/m3/FS22-Group-36-M3-Report.md

 **Test method:** play_last_card_new_round_new_match()<br>
 **Description:** This test verifies whether a new round and a new match are created and saved in the Hibernate database when all cards have been played in a match.
 For sake of completeness and understandability, we not only list the test but also the setup method which is executed before the test.
-For that, a game with three players, each of them having two cards is instantiated.
-A match with two rounds where all players have played their cards is then added and all of it is saved in the database (note: we only have to save the game thanks to the JPA cascade type "ALL").
+In the setup, a match with three players, each of them having two cards is instantiated.
+In the test method the game context is completed by adding two rounds where all players have played their cards.
+The game and all its associated entities is saved in this state in the database (note: we only have to save the game thanks to the JPA cascade type "ALL").

 Before we call the method under test _handleAfterSave(Card card)_, we verify whether the match has been saved with its rounds and the played cards as expected (block 2).
 Note that we need a JPA queries for retrieving matches and cards, while